Texas is frozen and in crisis. A furniture store owner has emerged as a hero — again.

 “I don’t know what we’d do without Mack,” she said.
 “We have everything we need here.
 It’s wonderful to see people doing what they can for everyone, no questions asked.”

-His stores have gained a loyal following due to such community outreach, but McIngvale said seeing people warm and safe is why he does it.
+His stores have gained a loyal following because of such community outreach, but McIngvale said seeing people warm and safe is why he does it.

 “It’s bitter cold out there, but it’s warm inside,” he said.
 “When it comes down to it, Texans will step up and get through the storm together.”